VolodymyrNahorny/TestJRApp/README.md

   /
   /users
 #search does not work with Cyrillic
-#create\edit fields does not work with Cyrillic
+#create\update fields does not work with Cyrillic
 #do not enter letters to age field int create\update form